bkrumnow/bot-fp-taker/README.md

 ## Installation
 This project uses python 3.
 Install a Selenium version of your choice.
-By defaul Selenium 3.141 is used:
+By default Selenium 3.141 is used:

   `pip install -r requirements.txt`